British Leyland: 1968–1974: Creation of BLMC, and the Stokes era

-The company also wasted many of its scant funds on concepts, like the Rover P8 or P9, that would never be produced to earn money for the company.
+The company also wasted much of its scant funds on concepts, such as the Rover P8 or P9, that never entered production to earn income for the company.

-These internal issues, which were never satisfactorily solved, combined with serious industrial relations problems with trade unions, the 1973 oil crisis, the three-day week, high inflation and ineffectual management meant that BL became an unmanageable and financially crippled behemoth which went bankrupt in 1975.
+These internal issues, which were never satisfactorily solved, combined with serious industrial relations problems with trade unions, the 1973 oil crisis, the three-day week, high inflation and ineffectual management meant that BL became an unmanageable and financially crippled behemoth.
+"Following a disastrous couple of years in the marketplace, by the end of 1974 BLMC was on the brink of bankruptcy.
+Its financial backers – the City banks – had become very nervous about its future, and persuaded Lord Stokes to approach Tony Benn for financial assistance."

 1975–1982: Collapse, the Ryder Report and the Edwardes era

 Sir Don Ryder was asked to undertake an enquiry into the position of the company, and his report was presented to the government in April 1975.
 Following Ryder's recommendations, the organisation was drastically restructured and the Labour Government created a new holding company, British Leyland Limited (BL), of which it was the major shareholder, effectively nationalising the company.
 Between 1975 and 1980, these shares were vested in the National Enterprise Board which had responsibility for managing this investment.
 The original seven divisions of the company were now reorganised into four: